neuroinformatics-unit/neuroinformatics-unit.github.io/docs/source/projects/data_management.md

 It also contains features to assist in data transfer, including:
 * Manage files across multiple data-collection computers by synchronising all data to with a centrally stored project.
-* Simply data transfers for processing and analysis by selecting only a sub-set of data to move (e.g. specific subjects, sessions or data types (e.g. behaviour))
+* Easily manage data transfers for processing and analysis by selecting only a sub-set of data to move (e.g. specific subjects, sessions or data types).

 ::::{grid} 2